icssc/ZotMeal/README.md

 ## Running Locally

-To run the app on different platforms use the corresponding command
-- Web App : `npm run web`
+- Web App : To run the app on web, simply type `npm run web` in the terminal while in the root directory
-- Mobile : `npm run mobile`
+- Mobile : To run the app on mobile, first install the **Expo Go** app on your mobile device.
+In the terminal, run `npm run mobile` and scan the QR code that is generated.
+(Alternatively, you can use an andriod emulator to run the app directly on computer, following the instructions in the terminal to launch)

 ## Organization